jsfuentes/Code-Cheatsheet/APIS/Sentry.md

 Add the sdk and it will automatically capture any fatal errors

+[As of May 2020](https://forum.sentry.io/t/react-install-fails-with-projectid-error/9620/7),  must wait about an hour after project is created to use

 ## Javascript

 All javascript libs have the same API: